 2024

-After the Levelling Up and Regeneration Act in 2023 reached Royal Assent, a decades-old law was amended to give local authorities and other public bodies a tool to buy land at a fairer price.
-The tool was the removal of ‘hope value’, which prices land at what it can be worth if, hypothetically, future high-value property was built instead of social homes, a GP surgery or a school.
+After the Levelling Up and Regeneration Act 2023 reached Royal Assent, a decades-old law was amended, giving local authorities and other public bodies a tool to buy land at a fairer price.
+The tool was the removal of ‘hope value’, which prices land at what it could be worth if, hypothetically, future high-value property were built instead of social homes, a GP surgery, or a school.

-This year starting 30 April, councils can apply to the government to remove ‘hope value’ when using compulsory purchase powers as a last resort to acquire land.
-It can only apply if the land will be used for social homes or health and education facilities.
-For decades, Shelter fought for land to be purchased at a fair price so that councils can build more social homes to reduce homelessness and end the housing emergency in their communities.
+Starting on 30 April 2024, councils can apply to the government to remove ‘hope value’ when using compulsory purchase powers as a last resort to acquire land.
+This removal can only apply if the prospective use of the land is for social homes or health and education facilities.
+For decades, Shelter has fought for land to be purchased at a fair price so that councils can build more social homes, reducing homelessness and ending the housing emergency in their communities.

 1.4 million fewer social homes today than in 1980